Can’t find the answer in this FAQ?

 If you lose the connection to the exam for up to 2 minutes, Proctorio will tell you it lost the connection to the server, and try to reconnect.
 You will be able to continue the exam where you left off.

-If you lose the connection for longer than 2 minutes, Proctorio will tell you that you are logged off.
-You will have to log back on to TestVision and do the pre-checks again before continuing the exam.
+If you lose the connection for longer than 2 minutes, Proctorio will close the exam window and log you out of TestVision.
+You will have to navigate back to teh TestVision login page and do the pre-checks again before continuing the exam.

 Note: if you lose the connection for more than two minutes, your exam may be declared invalid because too much exam time was unsupervised.

 I can't get screen sharing to work, what should I do?

 If you run into problems setting up your computer (during the pre-checks) the best option is to contact Proctorio live chat.
 They will be able to offer help specific to your computer and system.
 Just click the shield icon in your address bar to start a chat session with an operator from Proctorio.

 Do I need a printer at home to take exams?

 No, you do not need a printer.
 All exams will be provided on screen.

 I don't have a suitable laptop, can I borrow one from the University?

 Unfortunately, Maastricht University does not provide hardware nor can we fix your home computer for you.